syoung114/chessless/README.md

 For the list of Stockfish commands, refer to its official [Commands](https://github.com/official-stockfish/Stockfish/wiki/Commands) documentation.

-The playchess script is simply run by:
+The playchess script is run by installing requirements.txt within your virtual environment of choice and running:

 ```
 $ python playchess.py white|black [--depth int]